brosofcode/brosofcode.github.io/README.md

 CodeBros is a small tech company specializing in web design and software development.

-Website based of a theme which can be found [here](http://startbootstrap.com/template-overviews/creative/).
+Website based off a theme which can be found [here](http://startbootstrap.com/template-overviews/creative/).

 ## Status